 - You should expect to see some improvement in your skin within a week or two of starting treatment.
-If after six weeks you still feel that your symptoms are no better, make another appointment to discuss this with your doctor.
+If there is no improvement in your skin after using pimecrolimus cream for six weeks, you should see your doctor again for further advice.

-- If you are due to have any vaccinations, it may be best to delay these until after your treatment with pimecrolimus has finished.
+- If you are due to have any vaccinations, it may be best to stop using pimecrolimus for a while if the area you are treating with the cream is quite large.
 If this affects you (or your child), ask your doctor or nurse for further advice.

-- Whilst you are using pimecrolimus cream, drinking alcohol may cause your skin or face to become flushed or red, and feel hot.
+- Do not drink alcohol because it can cause your skin and face to become flushed or red, and feel hot.